Tubbz-alt/kelly-criterion/README.md

 Type: `number`

 Chance of winning.
+Need to be between 0 and 1.

 #### fractional

 Type: `number`\
 Default: `1`

 If you want to calculate 'Fractional Kelly Formula', which means betting a certain fraction of a recommended bet.
+Need to be between 0 and 1.

 ### return